foysalmia/DSA-Practise-Module-20-Phitron/readme.md

+# All Task are done with task named folder with c++
 ## Task 1
 Given an integer array A with size N and an integer K,where 0< N, K <10^5 .
 Write a program for getting Kth minimum and Kth maximum number from the given array.